unsaved/gradle-javaPropFile-plugin/README.txt

     + Extension object properties may be set before the target extension object becomes available.
 Settings deferred in this way will be applied as soon as the extension object comes online.
+May be disabled if you want to ensure that target extension objects are available ahead of time.

 USAGE